3liz/docker-php/README.md

     redis, soap, sqlite3,xml, uuid, yaml, zip
 * Composer is also installed.
 * Other softwares : curl, wget, git, unzip, gnupg2
-* possibility to setup at startup the uid/gid of the user that run php, so generated files into volumes could be owned by the corresponding user on the host for example.
+* possibility to set up at startup the uid/gid of the user that run php, so generated files into volumes could be owned by the corresponding user on the host, for example.
 * possibility to extend the entrypoint script.
 * possibility to enable the display of errors for debug